-- Children and Young Person's Guide/Handbook - Guides on how to complain and who to talk to if they require support - Online area for young people on the Capstone website - Easy to use review forms that are age appropriate - Various social activities during the year - Preparation for independence support - □ The opportunity to be part of children's consultation and participation events conducted during the year - □ Access to a dedicated Children's Champion
+- Capstone's Children and Young People's Personal Guide/ Handbooks. - Easy to use review forms that are age appropriate. - Various social activities during the year. - Preparation for independence support. - The opportunity to be part of Children's Consultation events conducted during the year - Participate in Capstone's survey, training, fostering panel and recruitment.

-Services for Foster Carers
+Services to Foster Carers

 We believe that our package of support is crucial to the success of the foster placements.
-We expect our foster carers to provide a sensitive, professional, and high standard of service to children and young people who are placed with them and, in return, they receive a comprehensive package of support.
+We expect our foster carers to provide a sensitive, professional, and high standard of service to children and young people who are placed with them and in return they receive a comprehensive package of support.